Get Your Insurance Quote

 What makes our independent agency different?

 If you’re looking for a variety of personal insurance, business insurance, and coastal insurance solutions backed by an experienced team dedicated to your needs, you’ve come to the right place.
-We are an independent insurance agency located in Greenville, SC, serving all of South Carolina, North Carolina, Georgia, and surrounding areas.
+We are an independent insurance agency located in Greenville, SC, and Columbia, SC, serving all of South Carolina, North Carolina, Georgia, and surrounding areas.
 As South Carolina natives ourselves, Southern Insurance Group understands the unique risks you face and can help protect what matters most.

 When was the last time you had your insurance policies reviewed?
 It’s probably time to get them checked out again, since you could be over-paying for the coverage you have—or worse, you might have significant gaps in your coverage.
 We are here to streamline and simplify the confusing world of insurance so that way we can find the comprehensive coverage you deserve at the price that’s right for you.